 Ponds with acidic waters may also require liming.
 Lime is a neutralizing agent that buffers pond waters against sudden pH changes by increasing the alkalinity of the water.
 If a pond is too acidic, it will bind the phosphorus in the water or bottom soil, and not let it be used by the phytoplankton.
 This situation can be so serious that it will prevent fertilization from helping a pond at all.

 Ponds can be tested in two ways to determine if liming is required.
 The first method is to collect a sample of the bottom mud and test it like a normal soil sample.
 This method works well on new ponds, but once the pond is full it becomes more difficult.
 The other method that can be used is to test the Total alkalinity of the pond water.
 This method is much easier when the pond is full.
 If either test says the pond needs liming, the pond can be limed by distributing the lime evenly on the bottom of the pond.
-This can be done with a spreader truck in newly built, empty ponds, but in filled ponds it has to be added using a liming barge.
+This can be done with a spreader truck in newly built, empty ponds, but in filled ponds it must be added using a liming barge.
 The lime is placed on the barge and then washed off into the pond using a high-pressure hose.
 This method is, by far, the most effective method that can be used to apply lime to an existing pond.

 Thank you for your interest in The Lake Doctor and we look forward to serving you and your lake in the future!